AmoebeLabs/swiss-army-knife-card-manual/docs/start/installation.md

 !!!
 Warning "The views themselves reference the `gonsboro` and `dark steelblue` themes, you can keep your existing theme"
     You don't have to switch to the `gonsboro` or `dark steelblue` theme for your installation to see the examples "as the creator meant them to be seen", so your existing views stay the same.

+!!!
+Success "The views with '-m3' suffix in their name require a Material 3 Theme to be selected for Home Assistant"

 **:octicons-check-circle-16: Step 3c:**
 Restart Home Assistant to have the dashboard installed